aritra2796/RepairBot/README.md

 # 👋 Hi, I'm Aritra!

-I'm a student passionate about building intelligent, user-friendly software — especially with Python, AI, and interactive GUIs.
+I'm an aspiring software developer passionate about building intelligent, user-friendly software — especially with Python, AI, and interactive GUIs.
 I thrive on solving real-world problems through code and love iterating fast to make things better.

 ## 🚀 What I'm Working On